iklone/3x3gen/README.md

 7 8 9
 ```

 Images other than the first 9 (alphabetically) in the directory will be ignored.
+Recognises .jpg, .jpeg and .png files.